-The Springfield News-Leader reports that Scott D'Avanzo argues that Silver Dollar City should change the name of the ride that opens next summer to avoid confusion and unfair competition.
+The Springfield News-Leader reports that Scott D’Avanzo’s lawyer sent a letter to Silver Dollar City arguing it should change the name of the ride that opens next summer to avoid confusion and unfair competition.

 Silver Dollar City sued in response, saying in court documents filed this month that it doesn’t believe its multi-million-dollar ride will be mistaken for the haunted house D’Avanzo created in 2013 at his Orange County home.